rkaunismaa/NLP4HTML/README.md

 So yeah, I do get a little further, but I STILL cannot connect to mysql20230720 from python.
 Sigh ...
 Gonna install mysql server to kauwitb ...

 OMG What a fucking idiot!!
 I was having these problems because I had named my python file 'mysql.py' ....
 DUH! ...
 I can't beleive how fucking stupid that is!!

+## Monday, July 24, 2023

+Got the newegg.jsonl stuff to load into MySql, but now, it looks like I am being blocked by newegg, so gotta see how to get around this problem.

+Wow.
+Asked chatgpt for the solution, implemented it, and now the scraping works again!!!
+Is there any reason to ever use a search engine again??